dresden-elektronik/openthread-r21/README.md

 An OpenThread Border Router firmware port for Atmel-R21 (Microchip samr21) based ConBee II and RaspBee II.
 **Note:** the port is still development, watch this repository to get notified when first beta test version is released.

+## For interested Useres
+* There will be a GCF-flashable firmware for the **ConBeeII**/**RaspbeeII** soon.
+Stay tuned!
+* This firmware can be flashed via the GCFFlasher in the same way as deCONZ and ZShark firmware is flashed.
-* The firmware converts the **ConBeeII**/**RaspbeeII** into a Radio-Co-Processor (RCP) for a Thread Border-Router-Daemon running on a Host.
+* The firmware will convert the ConBeeII/RaspBeeII into a Radio-Co-Processor (RCP) for a Thread Border-Router-Daemon running on a Host.
 This functions as a Gateway between Thread-Devices and the local Network.
 * Thread forms the underlying technology for 802.15.4 based Matter-Devices
-* The firmware can be flashed via the GCFFlasher in the same way as deCONZ and ZShark firmware is flashed.
-* Any deCONZ settings stored in NVRAM are preserved (**in development, no guarantees, backup your data!**).
+* Any deCONZ settings stored in NVRAM will be preserved (**in development, no guarantees, backup your data!**).
 * The firmware is **Thread-RCP only**, it **can not** be used in parallel with Zigbee firmware (but switching the firmware is always possible).

 # Build Guide (RCP-Firmware):

 This Part describes how to build the openthread rcp-firmware from source. **This will be obsolete once the .gcf image is available.**

+Prerequisite:
+* So Far you can only compile on a x86 Machine
+* I tested on Arch and Fedora.
+Debian based distros should also work.
+* You should at least have a working *git* package installed

 1. Clone this Repo:
 ```console